vbier/habpanelviewer/app/src/main/assets/help.md

 You can use the startup time to trigger rules that can send initializing commands to HPV.

+### docking state
+Allows to set the value of an openHAB contact item depending on whether the device is currently in a docking station.

+The contact state will be *CLOSED* whenever the device is docked, *OPEN* otherwise.

+A sample openHAB items file looks like this:

+    Contact Tablet_Docked

 [go back to top](#top)

 ## <a name="usability"/>Usability